 The agencies identified by the movie are:

 So, in the wake of a “biological crisis”, the democratically elected American government basically dissolves and specific organizations (CDC, WHO, FEMA, the U.S. Army) take charge of all aspects of society.
 And this “taking charge” proceeds in a very specific way: Martial law and civilian camps.

 In Contagion, the deadly virus is called MEV-1 and the social result of the outbreak is portrayed in a specific way.
 First, the general population, always depicted as idiotic, cattle-like and prone to violence, spirals out of control.
 The masses are always shown panicking, yelling, stealing, fighting and looting.
 This leads to a general breakdown of social order and a state of lawlessness.

 Wherever regular people are put together, all sort of crap ensues.
-This goes along with the concept of “infantilization” of the masses, who require to be taken charge by “fatherly” authorities.
+This goes along with the concept of “infantilization” of the masses, who require being taken charge by “fatherly” authorities.
 And boy do the authorities take over.